How to Stop Severe Anxiety and Get Step by Step Help

 - Make a Plan.
 Knowing that a given situation will be anxiety-provoking, anticipate in advance your responses.
 For example, if you have to attend a mandatory work event and fear having to shake hands and chit-chat with colleagues and strangers, practice the steps in advance.
 Get in front of a mirror and practice making eye contact, smiling, shaking a hand, offering a nice compliment.
 Do this repeatedly prior to the event so it will feel more natural in real time.

 - Guided Imagery.
 Imagine the upcoming situation that stokes feelings of dread and anxiety, and walk yourself through the various stages of the upcoming interaction involved.
 In your mind’s eye, see yourself extending your hand and saying hello.
 See yourself making eye contact.
 Imagine each person you will see there as someone interesting to know, and look forward to meeting them.
 See yourself as an interesting person too, who people would like to know and learn from.

-The Treatment Specialist offers free assistance for locating an inpatient or outpatient social anxiety treatment program customized specifically for your particular needs.
-When wondering how to overcome social anxiety fast there are programs that use CBT, a short-term therapy that helps you assertively conquer this disorder.
-For more information about finding a treatment program for social anxiety, contact the helpful and compassionate specialists today at (866) 644-7911.
+The Treatment Specialist connects you a social anxiety treatment program that can help you overcome your severe anxiety symptoms.
+Learn and recover with intensive therapy and customized treatment for your particular needs.
+Treatment will include the use CBT, a short-term therapy that helps you assertively conquer this disorder.
+For more information about admissions into a rehab for social anxiety, contact the helpful and compassionate specialists today at (866) 644-7911.